 Once the jewel of Brazil, Rio’s Guanabara Bay is now so polluted from overtourism it has been all but abandoned.
 The water was assessed to have levels of bacteria and sewage so high that it would pose a danger to humans, and the shore now lays littered with garbage.

 Instead, plan your holiday in Porto Seguro in the Brazilian state of Bahia.
-With 90 kilometers of coastline, you’re sure to find that perfect spot on the tropical beach to spend your effortless days.
+With 90 kilometers of coastline, you will surely find that perfect spot on the tropical beach to spend your effortless days.
 At night, you can head to the Passarela do Álcool, a waterside promenade lined with some of the region’s most lively bars and restaurants.

 Instead of Kyoto, try Nikko, Japan

-Instead of navigating a series of regulations in crowded Kyoto, head to Nikko where classic Japanese art and architecture is on full display.
+Instead of navigating a series of regulations in crowded Kyoto, head to Nikko, where classic Japanese art and architecture are on full display.
 Don’t miss Nikkō Tōshō-gū, an elaborately designed shrine and the mausoleum of Tokugawa Ieyasu.
 For those who’d like to experience Japan’s famous practice of forest bathing, the lush Nikko National Park begins just outside the city.

 Instead of Prague, try Bratislava, Slovakia